PT100 Temperature sensor.

 - Note that the successive approximation A/D on the wireless module must have a well-filtered input, or else high-frequency noise will introduce big errors.

-- For each channel do the sum; Temperature n = (105 * channel n / Channel 4 (calibrator) - 100) * 0.385
+- For each channel, do the sum; Temperature n = (105 * Channel n / Channel 4 {calibrator} - 100) * 0.385.

 3. Chopper stabilised temperature measurement

 The instrument amplifier chosen has a very small footprint.
 Even though I have hand-soldered this package but it would be better to use INA155 with the larger SO-8 footprint.
 Using two reference resistors was another option evaluated, one of those being 10R 1% (as a near-zero reference point) and the other 130R 0.1% (span reference point).
+This is approximately the solution I first used before.

 - INA155 settles in 15uS to 0.01%.
 The cycle is the four mux channels twice is 8.